eficode-academy/artifactory-katas/gradle_build/README.md

 ## Exercise

+- If you haven't previously made a remote repository, follow this step and make one now:
+    - Create a remote repository with the Artifactory UI.
+Name it `$USERNAME-jcenter-remote` so it's unique to you.
+It should be of package type `Gradle` and should proxy `https://jcenter.bintray.com`
+- Run `gradle dependencies` to verify that everything resolves as it should.
+- Run `gradle duckZip`.
+As you can see from `build.gradle` this task downloads our duck dependency and zips it up.
+Verify that `duck.zip` is created.
+- Run `gradle artifactoryPublish` and check that your zipped artifacts `duckzip-1.0.0.zip` and `moosezip-1.0.0.zip` were uploaded in your own repository.

+Now that we have confirmed that dependencies are downloaded, zip tasks are working and that files can be published, it's time to add properties and create named builds:
 - Add a property `'animalType':'land_animal'` to artifacts in the build

     **Hint:** Properties for all artifacts are added in `build.gradle` under `artifactory -> publish -> defaults`, and is formatted like this: